MandalTuhin/KPA-api/README.md

 ## Running the Application

-To start the development server with hot-reloading (thanks to `nodemon`), run:
+To start the development server with auto-reloading (thanks to `nodemon`), run:

 ```bash
 pnpm start:dev